AriFordsham/GHCWiki/lightweight-concurrency.md

 ```

+For the given thread, `setFinalizer` installs the given IO () as the finalizer.
 If an SCont is blocked with status `SContSwitched Yielded` has become unreachable, we run the SCont's finalizer, if installed.

 ### Preemptive Scheduling

+GHC's concurrency library supports preemptive scheduling of threads.
+In the LWC implementation, we utilize the scheduler actions to preempt the thread; on a timer interrupt, we execute the current thread's schedulerSContAction followed by yieldControlAction.
+This is similar to the implementation of the `yield` primitive described [earlier](lightweight-concurrency#schedulers).

 ### Safe Foreign Calls